 Is Apple Watch ECG a positive move?

-In a statement, FDA Commissioner Scott Gottlieb MD was broadly positive about the device “The FDA worked closely with the company as they developed and tested these software products, which may help millions of users identify health concerns more quickly.
+In a statement in September 2018, FDA Commissioner Scott Gottlieb MD was broadly positive about the device: "The FDA worked closely with the company as they developed and tested these software products, which may help millions of users identify health concerns more quickly.
 Health care products on ubiquitous devices, like smartwatches, may help users seek treatment earlier and will truly empower them with more information about their health."